justinlautner/Cassette/README.md

 ##### Version
 ```
 The current version is a loose reflection of the state of the program.
-Formal release is scheduled for late May of this year, and will then be a more
+Formal release is scheduled for later this year, and will then be a more
 accurate representation of updates.
 ```
 ### Considerations